ibra/self/src/pages/blog/internet-censorship-pk.md

 Although I am obviously uncomfortable with this censorship, I could at the very least tolerate it if it did not affect me.
 However, this censorship is so insanely dumb, that websites such as [PasteBin](https://pastebin.com), [DeviantArt](https://deviantart.com) have been banned for no reason at all specified by the Pakistan Telecommunication Authority, and websites like [TikTok](https://tiktok.com) were banned over "immoral content".
 ##
 Even video games like Player Unknowns Battlegrounds were temporarily banned, and the ban was not lifted until millions of Pakistani's flooded social media with it.
-This censorship is so authoratative and dystopian that it's not even funny at this point.
+This censorship is so authoritative and dystopian that it's not even funny at this point.
 It's insanely stupid how deep this censorship goes and theres only a tiny vocal minority actually speaking out for it.
 ##
 The Pakistani government even tried to ban Virtual Private Network's under the pretense that it was an action that was being undertaken “to promote legal ICT services/business in Pakistan and safety of telecom users”.
 Thankfully, the Pakistan Telecommunication Authority has zero clue as to what the hell they're doing so they werent able to enforce the plans they had.